 In NTSC, the video frame rate of approximately 29.97 frames per second causes an error between real time and 'colour time'.
 To overcome this problem, the drop frame mode was created.
-This mode compensates for the approximate 4 minute per day error by dropping the first two frame counts (0, 1) at the start of each minute, except minutes 0, 10, 20, 30, 40,
+This mode compensates for the approximate 4 minute per day error by dropping the first two frame counts (0, 1) at the start of each minute, except minutes 0, 10, 20, 30, 40, and 50.
+A drop frame flag bit is set in the code when the drop frame format is used.
+When the 5010 is operating in the NTSC video standard, the generator may be programmed to operate in either the drop frame or non drop frame mode.

 DROP FRAME

+NON DROP FRAME DROP FRAME

+DROP FRAME

-NON DROP FRAME DROP FRAME The DROP FRAME menu item is used to the desired drop frame mode for the generator.
+The DROP FRAME menu item is used to select the desired drop frame mode for the generator.